NREL-Sienna/PowerNetworkMatrices.jl/docs/src/tutorials/tutorial_LODF_matrix.md

 get_lodf_data(lodf_sparse)
 ```

-Please consider that 0.4 was used for the purpose of this tutorial.
-In practice much smaller values are used (e.g., 1e-5).
+Note that in practice much smaller values of `tol` are typically used (e.g., 1e-5).

 **NOTE (1):** elements whose absolute values exceed the `tol` argument are removed from the `LODF` matrix *after* this has been computed.